-Comprehensive insurance is encouraged for anyone travelling through Botswana or any other African country for that matter.
-It is no secret that these adventures of a lifetime come with their associated risks, i.e. wild animals, challenging terrain and road conditions, and poor public health services.
+Comprehensive insurance is encouraged for anyone traveling through Botswana or other African countries.
+It’s no secret that these adventures of a lifetime come with their associated risks, i.e. wild animals, challenging terrain and road conditions, and poor public health services.

 Taking out travel and medical insurance covering specific area-related medical emergencies, or unexpected incidents, is the safest and most recommended way to go.

 Before embarking on a Botswana tour, you should ensure you have comprehensive medical cover for specific activities you might like to partake in while on holiday.
 For example, bush walking, game viewing, horseback riding, bungee jumping, etc.